More about: 12 Best Things To Do in Krakow

 The list of things to see and do in Kraków could not be complete without a mention of Polish cuisine.
 The most popular drink in the country is known to be vodka, but what about the traditional dishes?

 In Kraków' s restaurants you'll find delicacies such as Pierogi, Paprykarz or Zurek, all of which consist mainly of meat, pasta and spices.
+And if you're looking for a safe bet, check out the best gastronomic tours of Kraków.

 Polish cuisine takes elements from other cuisines such as Armenian, Slavic, Turkish, German, Jewish and French.
 The result is exquisite and the best way to experience it first hand is to visit some of the city's traditional restaurants or book a culinary tour of Krakow.

-10. Visit Warsaw from Krakow
+11. Visit Warsaw from Krakow

 Another tip for planning your trip to Krakow that I can give you is not to limit yourself to the city itself.
 Many people wonder before their trip whether it is better to visit Krakow or Warsaw, but the truth is that you don't have to choose.

 If you have enough time on your trip, you can travel from Kraków to Warsaw on your own or on one of the organised excursions around Kraków- don't miss out on either city!
-And if you're still hungry for more, check out this post on how to get from Krakow to Wroclaw.
+And if you're still hungry for more, check out this post on how to get from Krakow to Wroclaw

-11. Discover the Collegium Maious
+12. Discover the Collegium Maious

 Located in Kraków's Old Town, the building in which Copernicus studied is notable for its beautiful inner courtyard.

-Plan your visit in detail
+Plan your visit to Krakow in detail